kobs30/onomy-sdk/STABLE_RELEASES.md

 * **High-impact bugs**
   * Bugs that may directly cause a security vulnerability.
-  * *Severe regressions* from a Cosmos-SDK's previous release.
+  * *Severe regressions* from a Onomy-SDK's previous release.
 This includes all sort of issues that may cause the core packages or the `x/` modules unusable.
   * Bugs that may cause **loss of user's data**.
 * Other safe cases: